Io-Sparks/RaspberryPiFoundationJobTest/gemini/project_overview.md

     *   `HiveMindStrategy`: A "perfect information" strategy that executes the single most optimal move for the entire system at each step, coordinating all workers.

 *   **`reporting.py`**: A script for running batch simulations and analyzing performance.
-    *   It runs the simulation across a wide and dynamic range of configurations.
+    *   It runs the simulation across a wide and dynamic range of configurations, ensuring that all tested scenarios are physically possible (i.e., number of workers does not exceed belt capacity).
     *   It calculates and reports on key metrics: Velocity (products made), Efficiency (products per worker), and Waste % (missed components).
     *   It intelligently sorts the results, prioritizing productive configurations with the lowest waste and highest efficiency.